bareboat-necessities/bbn_sensors_hub_AB/README.md

 - Illuminance
 - Motion detector
 - Hatch open/closed limit switch sensor
+- i2c connector for more external i2c sensors supported by the Hub A firmware

 Hub B is for electrical and liquid level sensors: